Westminster Royals: 1950s

 Only the second defeat in nine finals followed with a loss to the professional Montreal Alouettes in 1959, before the Royals win the national championship in 1960 with a 4–0 defeat of Toronto Golden Mile.

+Captain Buster Cairns became the first footballer to win the Challenge Trophy five times, once with Vancouver City FC (1950) and four times with Westminster Royals FC (1953, 1955, 1958, 1960).

 1961

 In 1961 Westminster Royals represented Canada in the first John F. Kennedy Cup competition for the nations of the west coast of North America.
 In the first game they beat the San Francisco All-Stars 3–0, but lost 3–0 to the Mexican Selects in the final.
 The games were played in Los Angeles.

 Throughout most of these years the Royals played in the Pacific Coast League, but also competed for the Province Cup, the championship of B.C. and the Mainland Cup, the championship of the B.C.
 Lower Mainland.

 In 1961, the Royals lost to a Mexican Select team 3–0 in the first Pacific international soccer tournament in Los Angeles.